fpereiro/proof/notes.md

    - 2arg cr: 1) if there's a 2arg between the schwas and the first two consecutive blanks, find it, take the character printed to its left and print it on the leftmost free F-square, go back to where 3arg was found and start over; 2) otherwise, go to the square after the two consecutive blanks and -> 1arg.

 8. **compare** (1 function, 2 helper functions)
-   - cp: 1) if there's a 4arg between the schwas and the first two consecutive blanks, find it, note the character X printed to its left; 1-1) if there's a 5arg between the schwas and the first two consecutive blanks, find it, note the character Y printed to its left; f X and Y are the same, -> 1arg; if X and Y are not the same, -> 2arg; 1-2) if there's no 5arg between the schwas and the first two consecutive blanks, -> 2arg; 2) if there's no 4arg between the schwas and the first two consecutive blanks; 2-1) if there's a 5arg between the schwas and the first two consecutive blanks, find it and -> 2arg; 2-2) if there's no 5arg, -> 3arg.
+   - cp: 1) if there's a 4arg between the schwas and the first two consecutive blanks, find it, note the character X printed to its left; 1-1) if there's a 5arg between the schwas and the first two consecutive blanks, find it, note the character Y printed to its left; f X and Y are the same, -> 1arg; if X and Y are not the same, -> 2arg; 1-2) if there's no 5arg between the schwas and the first two consecutive blanks, go to the square after the two consecutive blanks and -> 2arg; 2) if there's no 4arg between the schwas and the first two consecutive blanks; 2-1) if there's a 5arg between the schwas and the first two consecutive blanks, find it and -> 2arg; 2-2) if there's no 5arg, go to the square after the two consecutive blanks and -> 3arg.

 9. **compare and erase** (2 functions)
    - 5arg cpe: